 How Will Your Music BE PRESENTED?

-Will it end up as a compressed audio format like MP3?
-Is it going on YouTube?
+Will it end up as a compressed audio format on iTunes or Spotify or Soundcloud?

-The main approach is to master music for CD and Radio broadcast; but additional adjustments are necessary to adapt the audio for the other compressed formats that are used widely on the internet.
+The main approach is to master music for CD and Radio broadcast; but more commonly these days, additional adjustments are necessary to adapt the audio for the other compressed formats that are used widely on the internet.
 In these compressed formats, the audio quality becomes more and more degraded depending on the format and type of file compression; this is another very important reason to ensure there is no damage being done to the audio in the process of maximizing the loudness of the track.
+One must consider ISP and also leave the appropriate headroom for any digital conversion so as to avoid any unwanted peaks or distortion.
+Mastering for Vinyl has it’s own set of guidelines, partially executed by the mastering facility and possibly further adjusted by the Vinyl cutting facility.
+It’s not uncommon to have your mastered project rendered in various ways so you are ready for any type of format needed.

 If your project is unique, please call for a quote.